 - a.
 It has been at least 10 days since their symptoms began, OR if asymptomatic, since a positive test result; - b.
-They have not had a fever for at least 24 hours without the use of a fever- reducer; and - c.
-Other symptoms have improved. - 3.
-The employee has been in close contact with another person who had COVID-19
+They have not had a fever for at least 24 hours with the use of a fever-reducer; and - c.
+Other respiratory symptoms (cough, shortness of breath) have improved.

+3 The non-healthcare, non-critical employee has been in close contact with another person who had COVID-19